Skip to main content

 Are there budget-friendly hotels in Tokyo?

-How many days should I stay in Tokyo?
+How many nights should I stay in Tokyo?

-Is Tokyo a good destination for a weekend break?
+Is Tokyo good for a short city break?

-Yes, Tokyo can work very well for a weekend break if you focus on a few key districts and experiences.
-A longer stay gives you much more flexibility to explore the city properly.
+Yes.
+Tokyo can work for a short city break if you focus on a few key areas such as Shinjuku, Shibuya, Asakusa, Ginza, and Ueno.
+A longer stay gives you more time to explore neighbourhoods, food, museums, parks, and day trips at a relaxed pace.

 4.6/5